Phillip Leonian: Copyright advocacy

 After the Copyright Act of 1976 overhauled U.S. copyright law, Leonian immersed himself in the subject, becoming a self-taught expert.
 He joined the Copyright Society of the U.S.A., and he was the chairman of the copyright committee of the American Society of Media Photographers.
 He also served as a resource for the U.S. Copyright office and testified as an expert witness in congressional hearings.

 He further shared his expertise by giving lectures to various organizations, including the Copyright Society, New York Law School, and industry groups such as the Advertising Photographers of Milwaukee.

 Personal life

 Phillip Leonian was married to Edith Leonian (née Rosenbaum), the daughter of Paul and Gabriella Rosenbaum of Chicago.
 Edith worked alongside Phil as his representative and business partner, and for more than 30 years, the couple ran a photography studio in New York City.
 Edith died in 2013; Phil died in 2016.

 A lengthy profile published in The Village Voice gave a mixed impression of Leonian's personality, portraying him as brilliant, but also egotistical: "His passions for truth and photography are each equal to his passion for himself.”
 Published when Leonian was 49, the same article said that "he tends to be one of this planet’s more charming people, but he also knows how to be stubborn, abrasive, or bafflingly oblique with equal vigor."
-In self-reflection, Leonian seemed to echo this assessment of his character: "I’ve got a kind of mixture of kindness and meanness", he said.
-"I suspect that as an old man, I’ll end up being mean."